CliffS/mustache-file/README.md

     });
 ```

-## mustache as a command-line utility
+## Mustache as a command-line utility

 Starting from version 2.0.0, `mustache-file` contains a
 `mustache` executable.
 You can make this globally available